 While all eye surgery is very intricate and considered “micro-surgery”, the vitreoretinal areas of the eye are especially delicate and require specialized training.
 Subspecialists are ophthalmologists who opt to “specialize” in a particular area of ophthalmology such as retinal, corneal, glaucoma, neurology, or plastic surgery.
 This requires an additional one to two-years of in-depth training called a fellowship.
 A vitreoretinal specialist cares for any eye condition or disease involving the vitreous, macula, and retina.
 Such conditions include retinal vein occlusion, macular degeneration, diabetic eye disease, and retinal holes, tears, and detachments.
 Dr. Tatyana Metelitsina is one of three vitreoretinal specialists at Eye Care Specialists.

 DR. TATYANA METELITSINA: EXPERIENCE

 Board certification indicates that beyond his or her basic medical license, an entity recognized by the American Board of Medical Specialties has certified the surgeon to practice within his or her specialty.
 For ophthalmology, this entity is the American Board of Ophthalmology (ABO).
 The ABO certifies the surgeon has completed specific training and continuing education related to the specialty.
 Click here for an informative video explaining ABO certification.

-The following affiliations help Dr. Metelitsina stay abreast of technological advancements in ophthalmology and retinal surgery.
+The following affiliations help Dr. Tatyana Metelitsina stay abreast of technological advancements in ophthalmology and retinal surgery.